 - 1. Assessment of employees enrolled in the New Educator Support System (NESS) conforms to the procedures for the evaluation of annual contract teachers contained in this contract.
 Observations, documentation, and conferences completed for these employees supports the completion of the assessment form required for the IPAS. - 2.
-The Board shall provide all teachers in the NESS a packet of pertinent information related to the Program.

-b.
-Assessment of Psychologists and Other Employees
+The Board shall provide all teachers in the NESS a packet of pertinent information related to the Program. - b.
+Assessment of Psychologists and Other Employees f.
+Data Collection

-employees Psychologists and other whose assignments essentially involve extensive individual casework shall be assessed by observation and review of assigned casework at least once annually.
-Such assessment(s) shall conducted by the Director Coordinators of Psychological Services for psychologists and the similar respective program director for other employees.
+Psychologists and other employees whose assignments essentially involve extensive individual casework shall be assessed bv observation and review of assigned casework at Such assessment(s) shall least once annually. be conducted by the Director or Area Coordinators of Psychological Services for psychologists and the similar respective program director for other employees.